Max ROI with GPS Tracking for Trucks

 Hardwired vs Plug-and-Play vs Battery-Powered Trackers

-Most buyers get distracted by spec sheets and skip the true question.
-Which tracker type fits the way your trucks operate?
+Most buyers overthink the specs and skip the real question: which tracker type fits the way your trucks operate?

 The quick comparison